SehamAAlharbi/SynthesiserPlugIn/README.md

 Generates linear API code examples from java input classes

 # Example
-Let's say we have a class with a method annotated with ` @Docummention ` as given below:
+Let's say we have the following class that has a method annotated with ` @Docummention ` which contains invocations of other methods annotated with `@Utility` :

 	public class JFrameExample extends Printer{